Developers

 )

-window.open(session.checkoutUrl, "_blank") // hand off to the hosted checkout
+window.open(session.checkout_url, "_blank") // hand off to the hosted checkout in a new tab

 Returns